ChemSimulations/MD-Simulations/docs/VMD.md

 #### How to Load a PDB file into the VMD
 ```
 Step-1: Click on FILE and load the downloaded pdb structure from RCSB
-Step-2: A Protein structure will be appeared in the Pymol visualizer window.
+Step-2: A Protein structure will be appeared in the VMD visualizer window.
 ```
 ![image](https://github.com/user-attachments/assets/55ba86d3-70a1-4d5b-bf5d-64b1400d826d)